dooley-ch/mistral/README.md

 This sample database is broadly based on the [Chinook sample database](https://github.com/lerocha/chinook-database) The main difference would be:

-- The schema is more typical of a real production database, in that it includes views and store procedures
+- The schema is more typical of a real production database, in that it includes views
 - It is scripted rather than being created by a ORM type tool
 - It includes audit tables to track changes
 - It supports optimistic concurrency
-- It takes advantage of DBMS specific features where they exist
+- It takes advantage of DBMS specific features where appropriate

 In the traditions of Microsoft's demo database naming convention, We offer a European version to stand with Northwind and Chinook - Mistral, named after the French wind of the same name.